open-amt-cloud-toolkit/docs/docs/UIToolkit/localization.md

 	Rebuild and generate a new bundle before testing the changes.

-Language can be changed in the browser under langauage section of the browser settings.
-English is the default if no customized translation file provided for the langauage.
+Language can be changed in the browser under language section of the browser settings.
+English is the default if no customized translation file provided for the language.

 ## Get Localized Strings for Web Consoles with Localization Enabled